Steele Indian School Park: Phoenix Indian School

 The park is on the site of the Phoenix Indian School, one of several boarding schools owned and operated by the U.S. government, designed in the late 19th century to socialize and assimilate Native Americans into the dominant Euro-American socio-cultural system.
+Through the Department of Indian Affairs, the US Government committed systemic cultural genocide.
 These schools became controversial in later decades for the mistreatment of their students, as well as the suppression and prohibition of the students' indigenous culture and languages.

 The Phoenix school began operations on the site in 1892.
 In the late 1980s it was declared unnecessary as most Native students attended schools either in the general community, or on their own reservations, by this time; also, the land on which the school was built, now part of a busy commercial district in Central Phoenix, was much too financially valuable by this time to justify the school's continued operation.
 After the school shut down for good in 1990, the buildings and grounds sat vacant for a few years.